Visit

 Printed Text (Paper) Incompatible with screen readers used by blind/low vision students and students with disabilities; Students with colorblindness may have difficulty seeing certain colors or color combinations.
 Supplement with audio, provide an electronic copy of text, ensure web and print design colors and contrast are accessible.

-Audio Hearing impaired students may not hear it, students with LD (auditory processing) may have difficulty understanding it.
+Audio Hearing impaired students may not hear it, students with auditory processing issues may have difficulty understanding it.
 Supplement with printed text.

-Video Blind/low vision students may not see it, students with LD (auditory processing) may have difficulty understanding it.
+Video Blind/low vision students may not see it, students with an auditory processing disorder may have difficulty understanding it.
 Provide description, captions or written transcript.

 Image Blind/low vision students may not see it.
-Add description/caption.
+Add alternative text description/caption.
+For complex images of text: Add alternative text and a long description.

 Source: Technology can help address accessibility challenges, many say.
 Inside Higher Ed, Lieberman.
 M. (May 2, 2018)